Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Major Press Releases

-Get latest major press releases of a company.
-This data can be used to highlight the most significant events comprised of mostly press releases sourced from the exchanges, BusinessWire, AccessWire, GlobeNewswire, Newsfile, and PRNewswire.
+&lt;p&gt;Get latest major press releases of a company.
+This data can be used to highlight the most significant events comprised of mostly press releases sourced from the exchanges, BusinessWire, AccessWire, GlobeNewswire, Newsfile, and PRNewswire.&lt;/p&gt;&lt;p&gt;Full-text press releases data is available for Enterprise clients. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact Us&lt;/a&gt; to learn more.&lt;/p&gt;

 ### Example